pretix/pretix-docs/docs/tutorial/organizer-account.md

  - customize your organizer page on the "organizer page" and "shop design" tabs
  - enable customer accounts for certain features on the "customer accounts" tab
  - set up cookie/privacy information on the "privacy" tab
- - get your pretix account activated by providing necessary information in the "Billing settings"
+ - get your pretix account activated by providing necessary information in the "billing settings"

 This includes all the necessary steps for getting your organizer account up and running so that you can use it to host events using pretix.
 It also includes a few optional steps that will save you some work in the long run.